isabella232/rtos-docs-pr.it-it/rtos-docs/netx/chapter4.md

 ## <a name="nx_icmp_enable"></a>nx_icmp_enable

-Abilita Internet Control Message Protocol (ICMP)
+Abilitare Internet Control Message Protocol (ICMP)

 ### <a name="prototype"></a>Prototipo